 Diet Doctor Podcast #21 — Nina Teicholz

 But Nina didn’t stop there.
 As director of the Nutrition Coalition, Nina is spearheading the effort to make sure nutritional recommendations are based on quality science or aren’t made at all.
 On the surface it makes sense that we would all agree on that.
-Yet there is no shortage of controversy and deception still happening and the 2020 guidelines committee may not help matters much.
+Yet there is no shortage of controversy still happening and the 2020 guidelines committee may not help matters much.
 Hear Nina’s perspective on this, plus some the advances we have made, and where we can find hope for the future.

 How to listen

 You can listen to the episode via the YouTube player above.
 Our podcast is also available via Apple Podcasts and other popular podcasting apps.
 Feel free to subscribe to it and leave a review on your favorite platform, it really helps to spread the word so that more people can find it.

 1:53 Nina’s journey in understanding the faults of the dietary guidelines

 8:33 Pointing out the faulty science to the world as a journalist

 13:56 The difficulty of changing the guidelines

 18:48 Is epidemiological studies good enoigh evidence to base guidelines on?

 22:26 The bias of reserachers and the influence from the big food and big pharma